 Grades are normally awarded as follows:

-A doctorate qualification or Research degree (Level 8 of NQF/ FHEQ qualifications framework) gives you the opportunity to undertake an original piece of research.
-It usually takes at least three years of full-time study to complete a PhD.
-Doctorates are normally awarded as either a pass or fail also in some cases with a distinction.
+A doctorate qualification or Research degree (Level 8 of the NQF/ FHEQ qualifications framework) allows you to undertake an original piece of research.
+Completing a PhD usually takes at least three years of full-time study.
+Doctorates are normally awarded as either a pass or fail and sometimes with a distinction.

 The Scottish Qualifications Authority (SQA) provides syllabuses for years S3-S6 in secondary school.
-“Standard Grade” courses are taken by students which include the study of years S3-S4.
+“Standard Grade” courses are taken by students, including studying years S3-S4.
 These are equivalent to the Indian SSC – 10th STD and UK’s GCSE levels.

-Years S5 and S6 are 1-year courses and are harder than GCSE’s, but easier than A-Level.
-Therefore, some feel these courses are insufficient training for university, and is why Scottish university degrees generally last for one more year than those at English universities.
+Years S5 and S6 are 1-year courses and are harder than GCSEs but easier than A-Level.
+Therefore, some feel these courses are insufficient training for university, which is why Scottish university degrees generally last for one more year than English universities.

-The Advanced Higher is taken by most able S6 students, where students focus on one or two subjects.
+The Advanced Higher is taken by the ablest S6 students, where students focus on one or two subjects.
 These papers are graded A-E with similar credit value to A-Level in the UK.